cosmos/gaia/cmd/gaiacli/README.md

 ### Channel

-Now that the `connection` has been created, its time to establish a `channel` for the `ibc-mock` application protocol.
+Now that the `connection` has been created, it's time to establish a `channel` for the `ibc-mock` application protocol.
 This will allow sending of data between `ibc0` and `ibc1`.
 To create the `channel`, run the following command:

 > NOTE: This command broadcasts a total of 7 transactions between the two chains from 2 different wallets.
 At the start of the command you will be prompted for passwords for the two different keys.
 The command may then take some time.
 Please wait for the command to return!